Get to Know a Moodle Course: Blocks and the Outline Section

 - The Filtered Course List block shows all the courses that you participate in

-You can choose among a selection of additional blocks to add to your page, like the Calendar block, or the Latest News block.
+- Add Blocks Some faculty like to add additional blocks, like the Calendar block, or the Latest News block.
 To do so, turn editing on for your page, and scroll down to find the "Add a block" option at the end of the list of blocks.

 Dock your blocks